The Sun Sessions: Commercial performance

 The Sun Sessions was released in March 1976 and reached No. 76 on the pop and No. 2 on the country charts.

 The single "Baby, Let's Play House" combined with "I'm Left, You're Right, She's Gone" reached No. 5 on the country charts in 1955.
-Also, RCA Victor saw that Elvis was rapidly building a reputation for his live performances.
-They offered Sun Records $35,000 to buy out Presley's contract.
+Aware that Elvis was rapidly building a reputation for his live performances, RCA Victor bought out Presley's contract with Sun Records for $35,000.

 The single "That's All Right" did not chart in the US when released in 1954, and it was never issued as a single in Great Britain during Presley's lifetime.
 In 2004, the song became the focus of attention when it was the subject of a great deal of publicity because of the 50-year anniversary.
 There was a special ceremony on July 6, 2004, featuring Isaac Hayes, Justin Timberlake and Scotty Moore which was beamed live to 1200 radio stations.
 The song went top five in the UK and Canada and also charted in Australia.
 The Sun Sessions was also re-released in 2004 (in Japan only) to celebrate the anniversary.

 Reception and legacy

 After The Sun Sessions was released, Village Voice critic Robert Christgau hailed The Sun Sessions as "the rock reissue of the year", writing in that along with Chuck Berry's Golden Decade, its songs represented the wellspring of rock music.
 He later included it in his "basic record library" of essential albums from the 1950s and 1960s, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).

-In 2003, the albums 1999 extended 2CD reissue was ranked No. 11 on Rolling Stone magazine's list of the 500 greatest albums of all time, maintaining the rating in a 2012 revised list, and dropping to number 78 in the 2020 reboot of the list.
+In 2003, the album's 1999 extended 2CD reissue was ranked No. 11 on Rolling Stone magazine's list of the 500 greatest albums of all time, maintaining the rating in a 2012 revised list, and dropping to number 78 in the 2020 reboot of the list.
 In 2001, the TV channel VH1 named it the 21st greatest album of all time.
 Music scholar Michael Campbell called it "quintessential rockabilly" with Presley's voice "the magical element" drawing on country and rhythm and blues but confined to neither, while AllMusic critic Cub Koda said "what we ultimately have here is a young Elvis Presley, mixing elements of blues, gospel and hillbilly music together and getting ready to unleash its end result – rock & roll – on an unsuspecting world."

 The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll included two tracks from the album: "Mystery Train" and "That's All Right."
 In 2002, The Sun Sessions were chosen by the National Recording Registry of the Library of Congress to be included in its archives given their importance to the development of American popular music.
 This album is the very first Elvis album to feature "I Don't Care If The Sun Don't Shine", which was only previously issued as a single.
 After more than 20 years, The Sun Sessions marked the song's official debut on LP.